Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 Superstar Usain Bolt was forced to return an Olympic gold medal he’d won in the 4x100m relay at the 2008 Beijing Olympics after it was revealed his teammate, Nesta Carter, had tested positive for a banned substance.

-CNN’s Jacob Lev, Issy Ronald, Ben Morse, Dan Moriarty and David Close contributed to this report.
+CNN’s Kevin Dotson, Jacob Lev, Issy Ronald, Ben Morse, Dan Moriarty and David Close contributed to this report.

 The-CNN-Wire